Widening the Lens 2021

 The Far Brook School Diversity Conference

 The unique structure of this conference follows the format of the Dalton School Diversity Conference (NYC), designed by Pollyanna Inc., a nonprofit devoted to increasing racial understanding.
-Attending schools are invited to assemble a “pod” of individuals, each of whom can play a role in advancing the diversity discussion at their school.
-Each pod consists of the Head of School, and two participants from each of seven constituencies: Students, Parents, Teachers, Administrators, Diversity Coordinators, Alumni, and members of the Board of Trustees.
+We invite schools to register a “pod” of individuals who will work together to advance the diversity and inclusion goals of their school.
+Each school pod consists of the Head of School, and two participants from each of seven constituencies:

 Director of Diversity, Equity, and Community